 One noticeable gap discovered through this mapping exercise is the Digital Object lifecycle which was paid due attention to in SCAPE policy landscape but is missing in the current EUDAT considerations.
 This gap may be hard to address as EUDAT is a collaborative project that accumulates data from a large variety of research communities with a wide range of digital object types and lifecycles.
-However, this discovery should inform the future operation of EUDAT services so that they could meet all reasonable (and multi-aspect) requirements for data curation.
+However, this discovery should inform the future operation of EUDAT services so that they could meet all reasonable (and multiaspect) requirements for data curation and long-term digital preservation.